(Disclosure: Some of the links below may be affiliate links)

 - No second-factor authentication on the mobile application.

-The fees are very low, with a minimum of 0.44% with the proposed strategies.
-And you can even go to 0.42% with a custom strategy.
+The fees are very low, with a minimum of 0.39%% with the proposed strategies.
 The overall pricing system is very advantageous, as well.

 On top of that, you can invest up to 99% in stocks.
 And with a custom strategy, you can have an extremely well-diversified portfolio with only one or two funds.

 Now, there is one area where Finpension 3a is worse than VIAC.
 If you do not invest fully in stocks, VIAC may be cheaper.
-Indeed, with Finpension you will have to invest in negative-yielding bonds.
-At VIAC, you will be able to invest in cash (with a 0.1% return), which is currently better than bonds.
+Indeed, with Finpension, you will have to invest in negative-yielding bonds.
+At VIAC, you can invest in cash (with a 0.1% return), which is currently better than bonds.
 And at VIAC, you will only pay the fees on the invested part.

 But for aggressive investors like me, Finpension 3a is currently better than VIAC.

-If you open a Finpension 3a account, please use my code FEYKV5, this will give you a chance to win 6883 CHF!
+If you open a Finpension 3a account, please use my code FEYKV5.
+This code will give you a chance to win 6883 CHF!

-If you liked this review and this company, you will like my review of finpension vested benefits offer – valuepension.
+If you liked this review and this company, you would like my review of finpension vested benefits offer.

 What do you think of this new Finpension 3a account?